pippim/pippim.github.io/hyperlink.md

 - <kbd>Ctrl</kbd> + <kbd>V</kbd> to paste text from clipboard
 - Save the new file

-A scaled down version of your webpage top level `_layout` files:

 ---

 <a id="hdr6"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr5">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr7">Skip</a></div>

+## Add JavaScript Filename to TOp Level HTML

+A scaled down version of your webpage top level `_layout` file:

 {% include copyHeader.html %}
 ``` html